ENDORSEMENTS & REVIEWS

 "I felt Devorah’s grief so palpably--it took me back to that time.
 The story captures her voice and who she is.
 It's very raw and authentic, and it portrays a measure of her healing after having her own kids.
 As a person who knows and loves Devorah, I want to say that I think [this is] a really thoughtful and honest story that accurately reflects the complicated and amazing woman she is.”

-— J.C., MD, MS. Community obstetrician/gynecologist and genetic counselor.
-Long-time close friend of one of the contributors, on reading that contributor’s story.
+— J.C., MD, MS. Community obstetrician/gynecologist and genetic counselor, and close friend of one of the collaborators, on reading that collaborator’s story